Alaina Kleinbeck: Christian accountability in a #MeToo world

 iStock / Kameleon007

 Members of the media industry have shared their stories and demanded an end to systems that perpetuate sexual assault and harassment.
-The church has secrets, too, and must change, writes the director of Duke Youth Academy.
+The church has secrets, too, and must change.

 Now that the pace of the #MeToo movement has slowed from shocking daily revelations, the real work, the true reckoning, begins.